 Kathryn joined Watsi on March 22nd, 2017.
-Eleven months ago, Kathryn joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Kathryn's most recent donation supported Enock, a hardworking father from Kenya, to undergo bone transport surgery.
+Two years ago, Kathryn joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Kathryn's most recent donation supported Sai Laung, an 18-year-old laborer from Burma, to fund heart surgery.